 Export

-Determines the node to start exporting at.
+The node to start exporting at.
 Defaults to /obj

 Create Root for Subnet

-Create an extra root for the Export
+When turned on, creates an extra root for the Export

 node when it is a subnetwork.
-This causes the exporting subnetwork node itself to be represented in the FBX file.
+This causes the exporting subnetwork node to be represented in the FBX file.

 Output File